 Customers are becoming savvier about eco-friendly practices.
 They prefer choosing companies that are responsible for protecting the environment.
 In fact, 65 percent of consumers say they want to buy products from purpose-driven brands that advocate sustainability.

 You can tap into this market by keeping customers informed about your green credentials – don’t wait for them to ask you!
 Information about your products’ origins should be easily accessible.

-It almost goes without saying that your business should be going paperless wherever possible, reducing energy consumption, and using eco-friendly packaging.
+Clearly, your business should be going paperless wherever possible, reducing energy consumption, and using eco-friendly packaging.

 #2 Remote working

 Teleconferencing ties into the eco-friendly trend, as there’s less need for business travelers to fly, drive, or take the train.
-If you’re committing to more remote working for this reason, let your customers know about the benefits.
+If you’re committing to more remote working, for this reason, let your customers know about the benefits.